 Nadine’s Story: Four Years Of Trying To Conceive With PCOS

-December 17, 2003 – The appointment with the doctor finally rolled around.
-The appointment went well.
+The appointment with the doctor finally rolled around and went well.
 The big question – were my cycles regular?
 Yes, I’d been on the pill for years, they were perfect – famous last words as it turned out.
 Christmas came and went.
 It was my closest girlfriend’s 30th birthday in January 2004.
 I remember thinking, I shouldn’t have a drink to celebrate because my period is late.
 Oh, I might be pregnant, how exciting!
 This was the start of the ‘something’s not right’, but I didn’t know it at the time.

 Mid-year was fast approaching.
 We were having lots of sex but I still wasn’t pregnant.
 My job was stressful and I wasn’t enjoying it anymore.

 Working in a small industry and word of mouth that I was looking and keen to jump ship saw some offers come up.